rougeth/bottery/docs/views.rst

     Welcome to **Bottery**

 Good!
 Now we need our view to return a template instead of a simple string.
-To do this, we should user the method `render`.
+To do this, we should use the method `render`.

 Render is a default function that can receive the following parameters: